-Traffic Rules Settings for VPN
+Traffic Policy Settings for VPN

 Once the VPN tunnel is created, it is necessary to allow traffic between the LAN and the network connected by the tunnel and to allow outgoing connection for the Kerio VPN service (from the firewall to the Internet).
-If basic traffic rules are created in the wizard (see chapter 24.2), the conditions are met.
+If basic traffic rules are already created by the wizard (refer to chapter 23.2), simply add a corresponding VPN tunnel into the Local Traffic rule and the Kerio VPN service to the Firewall traffic.
+The resulting traffic rules are shown at figure 23.11.